totaljs/framework/readme.md

 ![total.js logo](http://www.totaljs.com/download/logo-black.png)

+> Dear community.
+I had to rename framework partial.js because I'm not owner of domain name ( partialjs.com ) but i'm owner of framework.
+Not all people are good and I made a mistake a long time ago.
+I hope you'll understand.

 web framework for node.js
 =========================

-total.js__ is the best ever web application framework for creating a rich web sites and web services.
+__total.js__ is the best ever web application framework for creating a rich web sites and web services.
 The framework has good documentation and contains many examples.
 Please support the framework on GitHub and other social networks.

 > Current version (v1.0.0) is __stable version__.